scolomar/dca/2-Image_creation_management_and_registry/2-Images.md

 ```
 The maximum number of anagrams (6246) is achieved with words of 6 characters of length.

-This is a very simple example written in Python but you could also use a more complex application designed for data analysis.
+This is a very simple example written in Python but you could have used a more complex application designed for data analysis.